MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ### What if I can't find a subscription?
 If no subscriptions are available in the Link a subscription pane, here are some possible reasons:

 You don't have the appropriate permissions.
-Be sure to sign in with an Azure account that's assigned at least the Contributor role within the subscription or a resource group within the subscription.
+Be sure to sign in with the Azure account at least has the Contributor role within the subscription or a resource group within the subscription.

 A subscription exists, but it isn't associated with your directory yet.
 You can [associate an existing subscription to your tenant](/entra/fundamentals/how-subscriptions-associated-directory) and then repeat the steps for linking it to your tenant.

 No subscription exists.
-In the Link a subscription pane, you can create a subscription by selecting the link if you don't already have a subscription you may create one here.
+In the Link a subscription pane, you can create a subscription by selecting the link if you don't already have a subscription you might create one here.
 After you create a new subscription, you'll need to [create a resource group](/azure/azure-resource-manager/management/manage-resource-groups-portal) in the new subscription, and then repeat the steps for linking it to your tenant.

 ## Frequently asked questions for Face Check Developers
 ### Does Face Check Require MS Authenticator?